mpenning/dotfiles.mpenning/README.md

 - ``dotfiles/Makefile``:  The main user interface
 - ``dotfiles/manage_dotfiles.py``: Most of the smarts mentioned above are here

-This script will always ignore the following dotfiles:
+This script will *always* ignore the following dotfiles / dot directories:

 - ``.hg``: Mercurial uses this directory for repository metadata
 - ``.git``: Git uses this directory for repository metadata